recursivelycurious/charts/src/incubator/f5-bigip-ingress/README.md

 ## Installing the Chart

-Copy the `values.yaml` file and use it as the basis for your own ingress specification and then pass your custom values file when invoking `helm install`:
+1. Copy the `values.yaml` file.
+Use this file as the basis for your own Ingress specification.
+2. Pass your custom values file when running `helm install` as shown in the example below.

 ```
 helm repo add f5-incubator https://f5networks.github.io/charts/incubator